-The assumptions underlying the Technical Provisions were reviewed during 2020 and management considered the effect of COVID-19 to the extent possible as part of that assumptions review.
+The assumptions underlying the Technical Provisions were reviewed during 2021 and management considered the effect of COVID-19 to the extent possible as part of that assumptions review.
+The impact of COVID-19 on demographic experience has been minimal for ZLAP.
 Experience emerging since the assumptions were reviewed has been monitored and analysed.
 No material COVID-19 related changes have been identified which would invalidate the assumptions previously approved for financial reporting.